-On July 6, 2021, the General Meeting of Bank shareholders approved, further to approval of the Bank's new strategic plan, after approval by the Board of Directors and recommendation by the Remuneration Committee, the officer remuneration policy at the Bank (hereinafter: "officer remuneration policy"), effective for three (3) years through December 31, 2023.
+In December 2023, the General Meeting of Bank shareholders approved, after approval by the Board of Directors and recommendation by the Remuneration Committee, the officer remuneration policy at the Bank (hereinafter: "officer remuneration policy"), effective for 2024-2026 as from January 1, 2024.
 The remuneration policy is in conformity with the Corporate Law, 1999, the Remuneration of Officers in Financial Corporations Law (Special Permission and Non-allowance of Expenses for Tax Purposes with Respect to Excessive Remuneration), 2016 ("the Executive Remuneration Law") and Proper Conduct of Banking Business Directive 301A "Remuneration".

-In July 2021, the Bank's Board of Directors approved, after receiving the recommendation from the Remuneration Committee, a remuneration policy for 3 years through December 31, 2023 for all Bank employees, other than officers who are subject to the remuneration policy for Bank officers, as noted above.
+In December 2023, the Bank's Board of Directors approved, after receiving the recommendation from the Remuneration Committee, a remuneration policy for 3 years for all Bank employees, other than officers who are subject to the remuneration policy for Bank officers, as noted above.
+The remuneration policy for all Bank employees discusses remuneration terms of key employees at the Bank and those of other managers at the Bank and of other Bank employees for 2024-2026.